jelic98/cv/index.md

 Developed as a security measure against insurance fraud, the [ZigSafe](https://app.zigsafe.com)
-Android application provides insurance firms information about clients in real time.
-Working with a team of managers and web developers, took a prototype to a production ready application used by
+Android application provides insurance firms information about clients in real-time.
+Working with a team of managers and web developers, took a prototype to a production-ready application used by
 [Wiener Städtische](https://wiener.co.rs),
 and continue to make occasional